by Garrick Dee

 Improved cooling means more flexibility in terms of the recipes you can make since you can run it longer.

 Tough to make recipes like hummus or even pizza dough is a cinch to make with both of these products.
 The key is knowing what setting to use and how long to run it.
 That’s where the recipe book comes in.

-Both of these variants use the same 64 ounce low profile pitcher.
-This new design is found in all 2nd generation Vitamix blenders.
+Both of these variants use the same 64-ounce low profile, pitcher.
+The new design is found in all 2nd generation Vitamix blenders.